jtbrough/LibreOffice-Launchers-macOS/README.md

 ## Installation

-Go to the [Releases](https://github.com/jtbrough/LibreOffice-Launchers/releases) page to download the latest `.zip` containing all the apps.
+Go to the [Releases](https://github.com/jtbrough/LibreOffice-Launchers-macOS/releases) page to download the latest `Release.zip` containing pre-built the apps.

 1. Download the `Release.zip`.
 2. Unzip it.
 3. Drag the `.app` files to your `~/Applications` folder (or wherever you prefer).
 4. Launch away.

+Or, clone/download the scripts and icons and use Platypus to create your own.